'There's no hiding': Former Red Wing Larry Murphy enjoying upstart, uptempo 3-on-3 league

 Grant Fuhr, Bryan Trottier, Guy Carbonneau, Joe Mullen and John LeClair are the other coaches.

-Week 1 was in Las Vegas, Week 2 was in Denver.
+Week 1 was in Las Vegas; Week 2 was in Denver.
 After Grand Rapids, the league travels to Hershey, Pennsylvania; London, Ontario; Pittsburgh, Quebec City, Nashville, and then back to Vegas for the championship weekend.

 About 4,000 fans took in the action in Las Vegas, though the league isn't overly concerned with ticket sales at this point.
 It prefers a slow build to sustainability, Murphy said, working out the kinks along the way.
 It's the opposite approach of an upstart like the USFL.